Rabbits

 Unfortunately, a huge proportion of rabbits live out their days in small hutches with little or no interaction.

-Exercise plays a very important part in maintaining a rabbit’s physical and mental health.
-The result of caging rabbits means that they will be in an increased risk of obesity, pododematitis and spinal injuries.
+Exercise plays a very important part in maintaining a rabbit's physical and mental health.
+The result of caging rabbits means that they will be in an increased risk of obesity, pododermatitis and spinal injuries.

 Rabbits should have at basic minimum space required to hop, stand on their hind legs, perch at high levels, and a safe haven to hide.
+The RSPCA reccomend that the minimum size for a rabbit enclosure for two rabbits should be 3m (length) x 1.5m (width) x 1m (height) as recommended by the Rabbit Welfare Association and Fund.

 Rabbits in cages and small hutches are known to start abnormal repetitive behaviour such as pawing at the corners of cages, biting the wire, over grooming, over eating, and playing with the water supply.
 This is due to boredom and lack of stimulation and if housed alone, loneliness.

 Rabbits are uncomfortable at high temperatures.
 They can only sweat through glands on their lips, which means only a small amount of heat escapes their bodies through the surface of their ears.
 Heat in rabbits creates stress, leading to exhaustion, illnesses and death.
 They pant very little, and a sign of dehydration is that they stop panting.
-Rabbits must NEVER be cooled down by bathing under any circumstance.
-To cool down rabbits, an ice bottle should be placed near the rabbit, with the rabbit taken near a fan, shade or a cooler area

 Many people with rabbits in hutches allow them to escape, or simply dump them in the wild if they have no use for them anymore.
 Domestic rabbits are not wild rabbits and will not survive in the wild.